kkoooqq/fakebrowser/README.md

 * **Basic version:**
 Based on [puppeteer](https://github.com/puppeteer/puppeteer), uses JavaScript hooks to modify properties and provides a simple api to make your web bot undetectable.
 * **Advanced version:**
-[fakechrome](https://github.com/kkoooqq/fakechrome) recompiled Chromium to complete the simulation more thoroughly and
+[fakechrome](https://github.com/kkoooqq/fakechrome) recompiled Chromium to complete the simulation more thoroughly.

 -----